 The accompanying financial statements of the Fund have been prepared by 1832 Asset Management L.P., in its capacity as manager (the "Manager") of the Fund and have been approved by the Board of Directors of 1832 Asset Management G.P.
 Inc., as general partner for and on behalf of 1832 Asset Management L.P., in its capacity as trustee (the "Trustee") of the Fund.
 The Board of Directors of 1832 Asset Management G.P.
+Inc., as general partner for and on behalf of 1832 Asset Management G.P.
+Inc., as general partner for and on behalf of 1832 Asset Management G.P.
 Inc., as general partner for and on behalf of 1832 Asset management L.P. is responsible for the information and representations contained in these financial statements.